Opentrons/opentrons-emulation/README.md

 ## Debugging Docker-Compose File Generation

-Figuring out how the docker-compose file was generated from your input yaml file is extremely confusing.
-There is a ton of business logic going on and without explanation for decisions, things seem to be generated, at random.
+The generation of the docker-compose file is complex.
+Business logic is built into the code.

-In attempt to clarify why things are generated they way they are, 2 log files will be generated whenever you call any command that calls `generate-compose-file` behind the scenes.
+Two log files are generated for any command that calls `generate-compose-file` so that the logic may be audited.

-The 2 versions of log files are a raw text version and a rich text version.
+There are two versions of the log file:

 - **Raw Text File:** `opentrons-emulation/compose_file_creator_log.txt`
 - **Rich Text File:** `opentrons-emulation/compose_file_creator_log.html`

-The raw text file can be viewed in any text editor.
-The rich text file can be viewed in any text editor that supports html rendering, or just by opening it a browser.
+The `.txt` file may be viewed in any text editor.
+The `.html` file may be viewed in a text editor that supports html rendering or in a browser.